-Do you have a business as an LLC with yourself as the only owner?
-How you pay your business taxes is a bit tricky and this business type seems to be confusing to many, so here are some answers to the most common questions about tax filing and payment.
+Some businesses operate as an LLC with only one owner.
+This single owner business type can be confusing to many including how they pay business taxes.
+So, here are some answers to the most common questions about tax filing and payment.

 SMLLC owners working as independent contractors may receive a Form W-9 asking for tax identification information.
 This form is used to verify the business tax ID for the purpose of preparing Form 1099-MISC for income taxes, in the same way as a W-2 is prepared for employees.